-Consequently, some minors may still be subjected to inappropriate juvenile court responses due to state laws that: (1) does not establish a minimum age for juvenile court jurisdiction that aligns with international human rights standards; (2) fails to extend juvenile court jurisdiction to all minors under 18 years of age; (3) allows some juvenile cases to be subject to direct file or automatically transferred to criminal court; and (4) do not require the juvenile court to consider past trafficking victimization or trauma in making a transfer determination.
+Consequently, some minors may still be subjected to inappropriate juvenile court responses due to state laws that: (1) does not establish a minimum age for juvenile court jurisdiction that aligns with domestic standards; (2) fails to extend juvenile court jurisdiction to all minors under 18 years of age; (3) allows some juvenile cases to be subject to direct file or automatically transferred to criminal court; and (4) do not require the juvenile court to consider past trafficking victimization or trauma in making a transfer determination.

 2.9.1 Recommendation: Enact comprehensive state laws requiring age-appropriate juvenile court responses for all children accused of engaging in juvenile or criminal conduct.
+(See Issue Brief 2.9.)

-Policy Goal 2.10 State law defines child abuse to include child sex trafficking for purposes of accessing child welfare services.
+Policy Goal 2.10 State law defines child abuse to include child sex trafficking to ensure access to child welfare services.